 National Pineapple Upside-Down Cake Day on April 20th celebrates a sweet cake that contains pineapples and cherries.
 Americans have been enjoying this springtime cake since the early 1900s when many cakes were made in cast iron skillets.

-To make a Pineapple Upside Down Cake, line the bottom of a cake pan with pineapple rings.
+To make a Pineapple Upside-Down Cake, line the bottom of a cake pan with pineapple rings.
 Then place a cherry in the center of each ring followed by a butter and sugar mixture.
 Finally, the cake batter is poured over the pineapples and baked.
 When the cake is done, it is turned upside down onto a platter before serving, revealing a delightful and delicious masterpiece.
-For an extra treat, serve the cake with a dollop of whipped cream.
+Serve the cake with a dollop of whipped cream for an extra treat.